nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete_inventory 1`.

 ![Architecture sequence diagram](images/ArchitectureSequenceDiagram.png)
-Figure 2: Sequence diagram for executing the command `delete 1`.
+Figure 2: Sequence diagram for executing the command `delete_inventory 1`.

 Section 2.3 elaborates on each of the components in detail.